jacksanford1/mysite/content/posts/funniest-friend.md

 We live in uncertain times.

 We don't know when we're going back to school or the office.
 We don't know when we'll be able to sit inside at a restaurant.
 We don't even know when we'll be able to mosh at a Korn concert again.
-But over the course of the last few weeks, there is one uncertainty that I find less tolerable than all the rest:
+But over the course of the last few weeks, there is one uncertainty that I've found less tolerable than all the rest:

 We don't know who the funniest friend in the hit 90's sitcom "Friends" is.